HexadecimalNibble/docs/docs/roadrunner/trajectories/heading.md

 :::tip Notice
 The start and end trajectory actually change the start and end [tangent](https://en.wikipedia.org/wiki/Tangent) lines of the spline.
 :::
-## Linear Heading
+### Linear Heading
 Heading changes linearly throughout a trajectory from a start heading to an end heading.
-The start heading can be specified with a setTangent() function before the trajectory movement otherwise it is the heading from the end of the previous trajectory CHECK THIS.
+The start heading can be specified with a `setTangent()` function before the trajectory movement otherwise it is the heading from the end of the previous trajectory (see below) CHECK THIS.
 The end heading is specified in the trajectory function.

-### Examples
+#### Examples
 ```java
 lineToXLinearHeading()
 lineToYLinearHeading()